jpeacock/henry-api/README.md

   ```

 - Navigate to `src/server` and perform an `npm install`
 - Seed the database with the available time slots by running `npx sequelize-cli db:seed:all` then start the API server using `npm run start`.
 This will create the table structure using Sequelize, if the db schema doesn't exist yet.
+There is also a REST method to create available time slots, but this was quicker and simpler for a demo.

 To get all available timeslots:
 GET: http://localhost:3000/api/timeslot/all